A Domain-Shrinking based Bayesian Optimization Algorithm with Order-Optimal Regret Performance: Detailed Proofs

 For the case of multiple target nodes, we can construct a similar set of sub-graphs and conclude the same result for those sub-graphs.
 Note that we redefine these set for every different iteration of the random walk when it restarts after detecting a target node.
 Consider the case when there are $L$ target nodes.
 We begin with considering the first iteration of the random walk.
 For each target node $j = 1, 2, \dots, L$, we define a sequence of sub-trees $\cT_{i}^{(j)}$ for $i = \{0,1, \dots, d \}$ exactly in the same manner as we did in the previous case.
 That is, $\cT_{i}^{(j)}$ would be a tree consisting of the node that lies on the path between the target node $j$ and the root node and is at a distance of $i$ from the target node, along with child that does not contain the target node $j$.
 By definition, the sub-trees $\cT_{i}^{(j)}$ are not disjoint for different values of $j$.
 Using these sub-trees, we define a partition of the binary tree denoted by the sub-graphs $\hat{\cT}_{i}'$ for $i = \{0,1, \dots, d \}$ as follows.
 If $\cV$ denotes the set of all nodes on the binary tree, then for each $v \in \cV$, we define $v(j) = \{i : v \in \cT_{i}^{(j)}\}$.
 Therefore, $v(j)$ denotes the index of the sub-tree corresponding to the target node $j$ to which the node $v$ belongs.
 From the construction of $\cT_{i}^{(j)}$, it follows that $v(j)$ is unique for each $v \in \cV$.
 Using this, we define

 In other words, $\hat{\cT}_{i}'$ consists of all the nodes such that there is at least one target node $j$ for which it belongs to $\cT_{i}^{(j)}$. \\

 The motivation is that if the random walk escapes $\hat{\cT}_i'$ in the correct direction then it has moved closer to at least one of the target nodes.
 It is not difficult to note that this is exactly how the sub-trees $\hat{\cT}_i$ were designed in the previous proof.
 The only difference between the two cases is that $\hat{\cT}_{i}'$ is designed to accommodate the presence of multiple target nodes where all the target nodes have the same level of preference for the random walk.
-In a similar vein to the case of a single target, we define $\tau_i'$ as the last passage time to $\hat{\cT}_{i}'$ for $i = \{0,1, \dots, d\}$.
-Leveraging the similarity of definitions of $\hat{\cT}_{i}'$ and $\hat{\cT}_{i}$ along with the agnosticism of the random walk to the target node, we can use exactly the same analysis as for the single target case to conclude that
+In a similar vein to the case of a single target, we define $\tau_i'$ as the last passage time to $\hat{\cT}_{i}'$ for $i = \{0,1, \dots, d\}$. \\